Spirals-Team/open-science-paper/README.md

 * Furnish a list of authors will add it in right form.
 * Using issue as a comment : if an issue is posted into the git repo, it will be display as a comment in the publication.
 * Post comment directly from the publication.
+* Adding style.
+	* using toast to mark event (like comment sent, ..etc)

 Available soon :